G-S9N6DX06CF

 Lion attacks are more successful in long grass and thick bush, when the target is alone and when they can stalk close, and on very dark nights.

-The Lion usually kills by a strangling throat hold or by clamping its mouth over the muzzle of the prey.
+The lion usually kills with a strangling throat hold or by clamping its mouth over the muzzle of the prey.

 The basic unit of African lion pride is a family.